Vaccines Save Lives

 Vaccines prevent deadly outbreaks of disease.
 With pockets of low vaccination rates among children throughout the country, and low vaccination rates among all adults, diseases continue to cause long-term health issues and deaths among thousands of people.
 Learn more about recent outbreaks in the U.S.

-Vaccines Create Community Immunity
+Vaccines Create Community Protection

 Did you know that when you get vaccinated, you’re not only protecting yourself, but you are also protecting your family and your community?
 By maintaining high vaccination rates in every community, we are able to keep diseases from spreading throughout the U.S. Learn more about community immunity.